 The next drop-down lets you select which pre-defined role you want to inherit permissions from.
 Upon checking the last box “Sign-up charge”, you can redirect your users to make a payment upon choosing a role.
 Click Save.

 Go back to “All forms”.
 Copy the shortcode from form card.
 Navigate to the “All Pages” section.
 Create New Page.
 Paste the shortcode.
 Click Update.

 WordPress User Roles are now configured in your WordPress User Registration form.
 Shared below is a screenshot as to how the embedded User Roles will display on your registration form.

-This completes our guide on User roles, User permissions and role editor.
+This completes our guide on User roles, User permissions, and user role editor.